Tuttotorna/lon-mirror/README.md

 independent transformations **without introducing any privileged point of view**.

 This lens operates without:
 - observer assumptions
 - semantics
 - causality
 - narrative framing

 It computes:
-- **Ω-score**: the fraction of structure that survives across transformations
+- **Ω-score**: fraction of structure surviving across transformations
-- **Residue**: the intersection of invariants that remain when representation changes
+- **Residue**: intersection of invariants remaining after representation removal

-Aperspective Invariance isolates structure that is **real but non-vivable for human cognition**.
+This isolates structure that is **real but non-vivable for human cognition**.
-It is a diagnostic, post-hoc measurement lens.

 Implementation:
 - `omnia/lenses/aperspective_invariance.py`